opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecs_configurations/obtaining_metadata_and_passing_user_data/injecting_user_data.rst

 This case illustrates how to inject user data to simplify Linux ECS configurations.

-To enable syntax highlighting, display line numbers, and set the tab stop to **4** for Vim, create a .vimrc configuration file and inject it into the **/root/.vimrc** directory during ECS creation.
+In Vim, to enable syntax highlighting, display line numbers, and set tab to 4 spaces, create a .vimrc script and inject it into the **/root/.vimrc** directory during ECS creation.
 After the ECS is created, vim is automatically configured based on your requirements.
 This improves ECS configuration efficiency, especially in batch ECS creation scenarios.

 User data example: